 Then transfer the garlic to a paper towel lined plate.
 The garlic will continue to crisp as it cools.

-Do the same thing with the toasted garlic pieces.
+Then divide the toasted garlic pieces.

 Lastly, tear of hunks of bread and start dipping into the toasted garlic olive oil.